Oast house: West Midlands

 Kiln roofs could be of timber, clad in tiles or slate, or bricks.
 Brick kiln roofs could be tarred (Little Cowarne Court, Bromyard) or left bare (The Farm, Brockhampton).
 The roofs would be topped with a cowl (Upper Lyde Farm, Pipe-cum-Lyde), or a ridge ventilator (Kidley, Acton Beauchamp).

 Locations

 Oasts can be found in the UK and abroad.

 South East England

 Oasts are generally associated with Kent, and the oasthouse is a symbol associated with the county.
 They are also found in Sussex, Surrey and Hampshire.

 West Midlands

 In the West Midlands, the main hop-growing areas are Worcestershire, Herefordshire and Gloucestershire.
-In Worcestershire and Herefordshire oast houses were known as hop kilns.
+In Worcestershire and Herefordshire oast houses were known as oast houses.
+In the 19th century Hereford and Worcester produced around 20% of English hops and at the turn of the 20th and 21st centuries it was producing 50%.

 Europe

 In Belgium, the main hop growing area is around Poperinghe and Ypres, West Flanders.
 Hops are also grown across the border in Nord, France.
 Hops are also grown around Aelst, north west of Brussels.
 Apart from Nord, the main hop growing area in France is around Haguenau, Bas-Rhin and around Dijon and Bèze, Côte-d'Or.

 In Germany, hops are grown around Tettnang, Baden-Württemberg; around Hallertau, Hersbruck, Illschwang and Spalt, Bavaria.
 In the Czech Republic hops are grown around Roudnice, Hradec Králové Region and around Úštěk and Žatec, Ústí nad Labem Region.
 They are also grown around Olomouc, Olomouc Region.
 In Slovakia, hops are grown around Trenčín, Trenčín Region.
 Hops are also grown in Poland and Russia.